Is Tofu Healthy?

-Tofu is pretty divisive—you either love it or you can't stand it one bit.
+Tofu can pretty divisive—you either love it or you can't stand it one bit.
 While some may be put off by its texture, tofu's versatility is tough to argue.
 Whether it's grilled, steamed or baked until crispy, tofu can stand in for meat in many recipes: try it in stuffed peppers, breakfast burritos and even vegan lasagna.

 Featured Recipe: Soy-Lime Roasted Tofu

 From soybean to bean curd, tofu requires three main ingredients: soybeans, water and a coagulant.
 First, the soybeans are processed with water to make soymilk.
 Next, the soymilk is simmered with coagulants, such as nigari (seawater extract) or calcium sulfate, until the curds begin to separate.
 Lastly, the curds are strained out and pressed into a solid block.
 The longer the curds are pressed, the less water the resulting tofu contains.

 Tofu has a distinctive texture and taste.
 It has a creamy mouthfeel, almost like soft cheese, but the flavor is very mild.
 You can eat tofu fresh out of the package, but cooking it greatly enhances the texture and flavor.
 Figuring out what to do with tofu isn't too hard, since it absorbs the flavor of the ingredients around it.

 There are several different types of tofu: silken, soft, medium, firm, extra firm and super firm.
 Each of these are classified by the amount of water they contain-silken tofu has the most while super firm has the least.
 But how do you know which one to buy?
 Here's a breakdown of common tofu types and their uses.

 This type of tofu has the highest water content and a smooth, custardlike texture.
 It's much too delicate to cook, and it's best used straight from the package as a base for salad dressing, smoothies, soups, dips and sauces.